 Employees of the Council are members of the Local Government Pension Scheme (LGPS) administered by Leicestershire County Council.
-The LGPS is accounted for as a defined benefit scheme.
+The LGPS provides defined benefits to members (retirement lump sums and pensions) earned as employees when working for the Council.

-The liabilities of the pension fund attributable to the Council are included in the Balance Sheet on an actuarial basis using the projected unit method - ie an assessment of the future payments that will be made in relation to the retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates and projections of projected earnings for current employees.
+The liabilities of the LGPS pension fund attributable to the Council are included in the Balance Sheet on an actuarial basis using the projected unit method - ie an assessment of the future payments that will be made in relation to the retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates and projections of projected earnings for current employees.

 Liabilities are discounted to their value at current prices, using a discount rate set by the actuary.